What if I am being abused or told to participate in something illegal? Any "What if" questions require some clear guidelines for submission.

 Satan wants to convince you to trust something other than God.
 Please do not do that (Proverbs 3:5-6).
 Instead, do it God's way, and He removes fear (for women - 1 Peter 3:6) and answers prayers (for men - 1 Peter 3:7).

-Below are four guidelines that cover most situations.
-Please send me your thoughts about other options.
+Below are four guidelines for submission that cover most situations.
+Please let me know your thoughts about other options.
 The four guidelines help when you are REALLY in an extreme situation.

 Submit to God, Then to Man